Adampro24/Deepfake-detection-blog/README.md

 People use Truth Mint in many ways.
 Some check social media images and videos before sharing them.
 Journalists use it to verify sources and prevent spreading false information.
 Educators use it to teach students about AI and digital media.
 Businesses and individuals use it to identify fake media that could be part of scams or phishing attacks.

 No matter your purpose, Truth Mint gives you a fast and reliable way to check if media is genuine.

+[Check out all our blogs](https://truth-mint.com/Blogs) to learn more about deepfake detection, AI media verification, and tips to protect yourself online.

 ---